Insight: A Patient's Perspective

 This section provides insight into the disease caused by nontuberculous mycobacteria (NTM), and empowers the patient to participate in his or her own treatment.
 NTM is also known as atypical tuberculosis (Atypical TB), Mycobacteria other than tuberculosis (MOTT) and environmental bacteria (EM).
 Some common types of NTM include MAC, MAI and M. abscessus.

-There are various species or types of nontuberculous mycobacteria.
-Some are readily treated with two or three drugs.
-Other types are more difficult to treat, and are resistant to many drugs.
+Mycobacteria are naturally occurring environmental organisms found widely in both water and soil.
+They can cause significant respiratory damage, such as bronchiectasis.
+There are various species of nontuberculous mycobacteria.
+MAC or mycobacterium avium complex, M. kansasii, M. abscessus, M. chelonae, M. intracellulare and M. fortuitum are just a few.
+(M. is used as an abbreviation for mycobacterium.)
+Some are readily treated with two or three drugs, while other types are more difficult to treat and are resistant to many drugs.
 These require treatment that is often more complex and of a longer duration.

 No. Nontuberculous mycobacteria are not considered to be communicable person to person.

-You probably have heard of other mycobacterial diseases.
-The two most famous, or infamous, forms of mycobacteria are different than the NTM illness with which you have been diagnosed.
-They are Mycobacterium tuberculosis (TB) and Mycobacterium Leprae (leprosy), both of which have caused great human suffering and are contagious and spread from person to person.
+You've probably heard of other mycobacterial diseases.
+The two most famous, or infamous, forms of mycobacteria are different than NTM lung illness.
+They are Mycobacterium tuberculosis (TB) and Mycobacterium Leprae (leprosy), both of which have caused great human suffering and are contagious (spread from person to person).

 Nontuberculous mycobacteria (NTM) should not be confused with TB or leprosy.
-There is considerable evidence that nontuberculous mycobacteria (NTM) are acquired from the environment, not other persons.
+There is considerable scientific evidence that NTMs are acquired from the environment, not other persons.

 The diagnosis of NTM involves the following:

-Sputum culture - Sputum is cultured for acid fast bacilli (AFB), which is the basic test to identify mycobacteria.
-For accurate identification of the specific species (type of NTM disease), and drug sensitivities, testing should be done at a highly specialized laboratory.
-These specialized labs can tell your doctor which drugs will work (drug sensitivity) and which ones will not work (drug resistance) on the strain of NTM that you have.
-Equally important is the need to determine which combination of drugs must be used in order to minimize risk of developing drug resistance, a common problem when NTM infections are treated with single drug therapies.
+Sputum culture - sputum is cultured for acid fast bacilli (AFB), which is the basic test to identify mycobacteria.
+For accurate identification of the strain of NTM and drug sensitivities, testing should be done at a highly specialized laboratory, which can tell your doctor which drugs will work (drug sensitivity) and which ones will not work (drug resistance) on the strain of NTM that you have.
+Equally important is the need to determine which combination of drugs must be used in order to minimize risk of developing drug resistance, which is a common problem when NTM infections are treated with single drug therapies.
+If you have trouble coughing up sputum (also called mucus or phlegm), your doctor may decide to perform a bronchoscopy to obtain the needed sample.

-Chest CT (computed tomography) - Chest x-rays provide rudimentary identification of infiltrates in the lungs.
+Chest CT (computed tomography) - A CT (CAT) scan is a three-dimensional image generated from a large series of two-dimensional x-ray images taken around a single axis of rotation.
+Chest x-rays alone provide rudimentary identification of lung ailments.
 A CT scan provides the doctor with a detailed look at the extent and location of disease and is an important diagnostic tool.
+It can show mucus-filled airways, which appear as white spots on the images (sometimes referred to as "tree-in-bud" because of their branch-like appearance).
+NTM diagnosis and follow-up generally requires a high resolution CT scan without contrast.

 Patients with NTM infections often experience a variety or even all of the following:

 Cough - This may be persistent or periodic and may be productive or non-productive, meaning you may or may not cough out sputum.
-Lung disease may cause you to cough up blood.
+Lung disease may cause you to cough up blood (this is called hemoptysis).
 If you cough up blood, you should contact your doctor.
 If you are coughing very large amounts of blood (a cupful or more within a 24-hour period), contact your doctor and seek emergency help immediately.
 If you are coughing a small amount of blood (less than several tablespoonfuls within a 24-hour period), call your physician as soon as possible.
-Any time you cough up blood, it is essential to remain calm and still.
+Any time you cough up blood, it is essential to remain calm and still to help minimize the amount of blood you cough.

 Night Sweats, Fever - You may experience some low-grade fever rather than the high and debilitating fever associated with flu or other illness.
-It is common that the sensation of feverishness and sweating is more prominent or only experienced at night.
+The sensation of feverishness and sweating is more prominent at night.

-Loss of Weight and Loss of Appetite - It is not uncommon to lose weight and therefore it is important to be aware of weight changes.
+Loss of Weight and Loss of Appetite - It is not uncommon to lose weight, which is why it is important to be aware of weight changes.
 Please consult with your doctor and/or a nutritionist to determine how to modify and augment your diet so that you get enough calories to maintain your weight at an ideal level that helps your body fight the illness and keep up your strength.
 Eat, eat, eat.
 The mycobacteria may compete with your body for calories.
+Click here for a nutrition guide and printable food diary.

 Lack of Energy - Many patients note a variable but often profound sense of fatigue.

-Other symptoms may include shortness of breath, wheezing, and chest pain around the lung area.
+Other symptoms include feeling short of breath, wheezing, and chest pain around the lung area.

 Fortunately, you have the ability to play an active role in the progress of your treatment.
 You should be fully committed to wellness and seek the support of family and friends.
 Your lifestyle and routines may have to change.
 The changes you make are to improve your health and lengthen your life, and with a positive attitude these can be rewarding rather than burdensome.